Get Tech Tips

 Unless you’re a glutton for punishment, the criticism will probably sting at least a little bit.
 Some people may want to hide, and many more will want to defend themselves.

-Regardless of how you respond, there’s a near 100% chance that your reaction won’t change the critic’s mind.
+Regardless of how you respond, there’s a near-100% chance that your reaction won’t change the critic’s mind.
 No matter how hard you fight back or how gracefully you take the criticism, the critic has their opinion and probably doesn’t care about your point of view very much.

 You can’t convince people that you’re something different than they think you are.
 That may sound a bit depressing on the surface, but it can also be a freeing sentiment.
 In the end, you’re not totally responsible for other people’s opinions of you.
-When you let go of the need to protect your image and ego, you can be fully present to help and support others who will value what you bring to the table and you can just view everything as an opportunity to learn.
+When you let go of the need to protect your image and ego, you can be fully present to help and support others who will value what you bring to the table.
+Then, you can view everything as an opportunity to learn.

 Release your worries about the past and future outcomes